will-ch-h/monitor-sleeper/README.md

     The program prints its decisions.
 It does not change the monitor in this mode.
 Push `Ctrl+C` to stop the program.

-12. Run this command to start the program:
+13. Run this command to start the program:

     ```powershell
     .\monitor-sleeper.ps1
     ```

-    An icon of a monitor comes into view in the notification area.

 ## Automatic start